 Pasture-Raised Red Angus

 Pure-Bred Red Angus beef is bred for a natural marbling to their meat.
-The beef has a distinct “superior” flavour that comes from being grass fed and just the right amount of mixed grains, minerals and blend of supplements used by the De Weterings.
+The beef has a distinct “superior” flavour that comes from being grass fed and just the right amount of minerals, and blend of supplements used by the De Weterings.

 There are no added ingredients.